19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 Taxes or duties imposed by reason of supply

-12\.
-Where any taxes or duties other than goods and services tax, including entertainments duty, excise duty, betting and sweepstake duties, cess, film hire duty, lotteries duty and tax imposed under the Statutory Boards (Taxable Services) Act (Cap.
+12. Where any taxes or duties other than goods and services tax, including entertainments duty, excise duty, betting and sweepstake duties, cess, film hire duty, lotteries duty and tax imposed under the Statutory Boards (Taxable Services) Act (Cap.
 318) but excluding stamp duty are imposed or levied by reason of the supply of goods or services, the value of the supply shall include the amount of such taxes or duties.

 Residential premises

-13. Where a supply consists of a lease of any building, flat or tenement approved exclusively for residential purposes under the Planning Act (Cap.
-232) and a lease or hire of any furniture, furnishings, fittings, appliances or effects, the value of the monthly rent for the lease of the building, flat or tenement shall be —
+(1) Where a supply consists of a lease of any building, flat or tenement which is used or to be used principally for residential purposes and a lease or hire of any furniture, furnishings, fittings, appliances or effects, the value of the monthly rent for the lease of the building, flat or tenement shall be —

 (a) taken as one-twelfth of the annual value ascribed to such building, flat or tenement in the Valuation List, currently in force, as prepared by the Chief Assessor under section 10 of the Property Tax Act (Cap.
 254); or

 (b) where no annual value has been ascribed to such building, flat or tenement in the Valuation List, such amount as the Comptroller may determine.

-(1) Where a supply consists of a lease of any building, flat or tenement approved exclusively for residential purposes under the Planning Act (Cap.
-232) and a lease or hire of any furniture, furnishings, fittings, appliances or effects, the value of the monthly rent for the lease of the building, flat or tenement shall be —

-(a) taken as one-twelfth of the annual value ascribed to such building, flat or tenement in the Valuation List, currently in force, as prepared by the Chief Assessor under section 10 of the Property Tax Act (Cap.
-254); or

-(b) where no annual value has been ascribed to such building, flat or tenement in the Valuation List, such amount as the Comptroller may determine.
+[20/2010 wef 01/01/2011]

+(2) For the purpose of sub-paragraph (1), the Minister may, by order published in theGazette, provide that any building, flat or tenement is to be included, or is not to be included, as a building, flat or tenement used or to be used principally for residential purposes.

 [20/2010 wef 01/01/2011]